 Amazon's customer-obsession or the always-relevant-comment of: 'Listen to the customer' has been taken to such extreme that teams are driven simply by numbers instead of the desire to push the envelope, to offer something new to the world, to educate and to contribute to the cultural discussion.

 Here are some typical pitfalls tech companies usually fall into when it comes to customer feedback and how we could tackle them:

-PROBLEM 1: The customer is an expert of the problem but the team is the expert of the solution.
+PROBLEM 1: The customer is an expert of the problem but it is the team that is the expert of the solution.
 We need to learn to separate noice from signal and only listen for the first part; and take the later with a bucket of salt.

 PROBLEM 3: Take it one step further: read between the lines.
 Distill any user input to the core motivations & desires.
 That is all it boils down to.

 PROBLEM 4: Are the people you are listening to really your target audience?
 Contrary to popular belief, product creators do have a conscious choice of who they would like to serve.
 They do not just put a product out there and try to please as many people as possible.
 The feedback is x10 valuable if it is coming from the type of people you are trying to serve and close to being an interference for anybody else.
 Be very critical of where the input is coming from.
 If you have been following Seth Godin or Superhuman you should be able to appreciate that if a potential customer is not happy with the product, the problem is not the product but the fact that you are talking to the 'wrong customer'.